 Partial hospitalization care

 (6 to 7 hours a day/4 to 5 days a week)

 Patients, families, and treatment teams work together to determine length of programs based on individual progress and situations.

 In these settings, we focus on the same evidence-based therapies used in all our OCD programming:

-After an initial assessment, our multidisciplinary team led by specialists in OCD and anxiety care will work with you on developing an exposure hierarchy and goals to guide you in progressing through your therapy.
-Our primary goal is to help you learn strategies to reduce your symptoms and support you for the rest of your life—all while being able to participate in family, school or work activities, depending on your program.
+After an initial assessment, our multidisciplinary team led by specialists in OCD and anxiety care work with patients individually to develop an exposure hierarchy and goals to guide them in progressing through their therapy.
+Our primary goal is to help people learn strategies to reduce symptoms and support themselves for the rest of their life—all while being able to participate in family, school, or work activities.

 Kids, teens and adults learn how to manage their OCD and anxiety in residential care.